Sirivik/sirivik/site/content/_index.en.md

 facts:
   title: Why We Exist
   card1:
-    number: 77%
+    number: "84% "
-    fact: 77% of Inuit adults in Nunavik are food insecure.
+    fact: 84% Inuit living in the Hudson Bay region of Nunavik are food insecure.
   card2:
     fact: Nunavimmiut pay 48% more for groceries than residents of southern Quebec.
     number: 48%